JimDesu/basis-lang/README.md

 ### Background
 This is the programming language that I want to write code in, which doesn't actually exist yet.
 It's inspired by aspects of Zig, Julia, Scala, Icon, and Kernel.
 I was originally looking at a functional programming language with lower level primitives, but my brief experiences with functional languages has convinced me that they're great for hard-core computing, but lousy for real world software (I might lose friends over this).
 The $64K question is: how do we get the benefits that come from a functionally pure language, without immolating ourselves with category-theoretic ways of declaring imperatives and reacting to computational statuses that have nothing to do with pure functions?
 The fundamental problem here is that the basis of getting things done is mutation, and that's the realm of the procedural (with or without object-orientation or other abstractons).
 So, in this spirit I've torn up my prior designs and have embarked on a pure procedural programming language that eschews the complexities that inevitably result from the collision of pure functional programming and real-world state.
 The result is, IMO, a language that is conceptually simple and concise, leading to code that is easy to understtand at first read.
 In a world that depends on open source code, clarity is king.

+Guiding Principles:
+- all mutation is local
+- you don't pay for what you don't use
+- mutation either succeeds fully or fails fully
+- no hidden control flow
+- computational status is orthogonal to result state
+- prefer small orthogonal concepts to rich overlapping ones
+- keep special forms explicit
+- syntactic sugar is preferable to semantic sugar

 This's a part-time side project done at the pace of a parent's spare time, so it will be a while before the code here matches the intent.
 I have a pretty solid understanding of what I want to achieve here, but I'm writing the "doc" first to ensure I don't leave a gap I'll have to code my way out of later.
 As Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is".

 By the time I'm done this intro, anyone interested will be able to ask pointed questions and will know if awaiting the implementation's worthwhile.  &#9786;